Skip to content

 Tuas Nexus and the Search for Energy Recovery

-Tuas Nexus is the clearest proof that Singapore understands the water-energy nexus as an infrastructure design problem.
-The question is no longer whether membrane-heavy supply consumes more energy, but how reclamation, waste treatment, and energy recovery are physically arranged to reduce that burden.
+Tuas Nexus represents a paradigm shift in urban resilience.
+The question is no longer whether membrane-heavy water supply consumes more energy, but how reclamation and energy recovery assets are physically arranged to neutralize that burden.

 What Is Being Built